LoveBootCaptain/WeatherPi_TFT/README.md

 ### update all tools

-when your connected to your wifi open a terminal and type:
+* when your connected to your wifi open up a terminal and type:
 ```bash
 sudo apt-get update -y && sudo apt-get upgrade -y
 ```

-### install WeatherPi_TFT
+## install and configure WeatherPi_TFT

 ```bash
 git clone https://github.com/LoveBootCaptain/WeatherPi_TFT.git